Pausansol/Camilo/README.md

 Get in touch at pausansol#gmail.com, but use @ instead of # if you're not a 🤖

 ## License
-Copyright (c) 2018 Pabo Sánchez.
+Copyright (c) 2018 Pablo Sánchez and Héctor Sancho.
 This is a simplified, modified and merged version of Sync Layer Styles and Symbol Swapper.

 See [LICENSE.md](https://github.com/pausansol/camilo/blob/master/LICENSE.md) for further details.